 You must declare all flowers and foliage on your incoming passenger card so that they can be inspected on arrival.

-Check BICON for the requirements you need to meet in order to import fresh cut flowers and foliage into Australia.
+Check BICON for the full list of requirements you need to meet to import fresh cut flowers and foliage into Australia.

 For updates on changes to cut flower import conditions you can subscribe to the Import Industry Advice Notices email notification system.
 This provides information on changes to legislation, procedural or importing requirements.